praxisdigital/moodle-block_sharing_cart/README.md

 Items can be collected and saved on the Sharing Cart indefinitely, serving as a library of frequently used course items available for duplication.

 Requirements
 ------------
-New Versions:  Moodle 3.3 or later
+Moodle Version: Moodle 4.2 or later
-Older Versions: Moodle 2.3.1 or later, with AJAX enabled PHP version 7.2 deprecated, PHP version 7.4 or above recommended to cover future upgrades
-* Capabilities
+PHP version 8.0 or above

+**Capabilities**
+ - Required for backup/restore
+   - moodle/restore:restorecourse
    - moodle/restore:restoreactivity
+   - moodle/backup:backupactivity
+   - moodle/course:manageactivities
+ - Required specifically for userdata
+   - moodle/backup:userinfo
+   - moodle/backup:anonymise
-    - moodle/restore:restorecourse
+   - moodle/restore:userinfo

 Tags
 ------------